imadhsissou/imadhsissou.github.io/_posts/2016-05-19-mcsc16-writeup.md

 Ops! nothing here ! we need to investigate more !

-The first thing to do, is to find out what type of operating system we are dealing with, we're going to do this using <font face="verdana" color="blue">strings</font> and <font face="verdana" color="blue">grep</font>, let's try with windows :
+The first thing to do, is to find out what type of operating system we are dealing with, we're going to do this using <b>strings</b> and <b>grep</b>, let's try with windows :

 ```sh
 imad@user:~$ strings my\ memory\ was | grep "windows"